grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 **Note:** This plugin requires Grafana 10.3 or later and the `externalServiceAccounts` feature toggle must be enabled.
 This is an experimental feature.

+**Warning:** This feature currently **only supports single-organization deployments**.
+The plugin's service account is automatically created in the default organization (ID: `1`).
+This means the plugin can only access data and resources within that specific organization.
+**If your plugin needs to work with multiple organizations, this feature is not suitable.**

 ## How to use

 This app allows you to create a service account in Grafana tailored to your plugin needs.
 Grafana will provide the plugin with a service account token that you can use to request the Grafana API.